mainio/decidim-module-msad/README.md

 - `:idp_metadata_url` - The metadata URL for the identity provider which is the federation server's metadata URL.
+  * If your ADFS server does not provide a public metadata URL, you can also point to a local file with the `:idp_metadata_file` option (see below).
+When using `:idp_metadata_file` it will get priority over `:idp_metadata_url`.
+    Only one of these can be used per tenant.
 - `:sp_entity_id` - The service provider entity ID, i.e. your applications
   entity ID used to identify the service at the Active Directory SAML identity provider.